 What about if we have to help someone with their computer or a library computer – we would have to be close enough to help them, not 6 ft away?

-If a patron is having a difficulty with a library resource, they can be referred to a service point with a plexiglass shield (Reference, etc).
+If a patron is having a difficulty with a library resource, they can be referred to Patron Services.
 If necessary, MSUL employees should stand behind the patron, to the side, and maintain 6ft. spacing.
 Both parties should be wearing masks.

 Computer keyboards will be cleaned by both IPF and library staff in high use areas.
 We also hope to be able to provide cleaning wipe stations in high use areas for patron use on keyboards.
 Keyboards will be cleaned at least twice per day.

 Lockers will not be available this semester.